microsoft/AzureStackHCIJumpstart/README.md

 1. Open ****.\AzureStackHCIJumpstart\AzureStackHCIJumpstart.psm1****

-2. In the `Get-AzureStackHCILabConfig` function, edit the `ServerISOFolder` property
+2. In the `Get-AzureStackHCILabConfig` function, edit the `ServerISO` property

     a.
 This is the path to a Windows ISO file used to create the base (parent) disk